Mathématique: Chapter 78

 “Let him do his thing, sergeant.”

-McKay moved the device, passing it over Rush’s chest, up his neck, hovering it near a cortical suppressor.
+McKay passed the device over Rush’s chest, up his neck, then hovered it near a cortical suppressor.
 “Ah.
 Yeah.
 Two stargates with manual dialing programs and you’re already causing trouble.”
-He met Rush’s eyes with a faint smile.
+He smirked.
 “Classic Math Team move.
 Give me a second.”

-The pressure against his mind faded.
-His heart slowed.
-The edge filed itself off the world, replaced by a slow glaze.
-The room, his hands, the cast of his thoughts turned warmer.
+The edge filed off the world, replaced by a slow glaze.
+The room, Rush’s hands, the cast of his thoughts—all felt warmer.
 Focusing on people rather than technology came easier.
-SG-68 stood above him in a fan, looking down at him with concerned expressions.
+SG-68 stood above him in a fan, looking down with concerned expressions.

 Rush fell out of his crouch and leaned into Young’s good leg.